Posted: by Jo Wednesday, 12 December 2018 @ 15:42

 of education, teaching my sister and me to read before we even started school.

-Diagnosed with terminal cancer, she lost her eyesight and
+Diagnosed with terminal cancer in 2016, she lost her eyesight and

 once complained, or expressed bitterness, or asked, ‘why me?’
 Her stoical